 Consult our family law attorneys about modification

 At Tullos Beckett LLC, we believe that top quality legal services should be available to everyone.
-That's why we only charge $100 for a half-hour consultation with our family law attorneys.
+That's why we charge $150 for a half-hour consultation with our family law attorneys.

 Contact us today to set up your consultation with our attorneys in Eugene, Oregon.